stanpratama/Python-Practice/README.md

 Generating a dad jokes from [icanhazdadjoke](https://icanhazdadjoke.com/) by accessing its API with `requests` module.

 In this section.
 I also learned the basic about HTTP and API.

+## Object Oriented Programming

+`oop_exercise.ipynb`

+This file stored all OOP exercise from the course's OOP Section, from making simple Class, and learning and creating various instance/methods in Class.